 - Product will stay pink (uncooked color) even with degrees of doneness that should ensure appropriate cooked endpoint are followed.

 Vitamin E can be fed to livestock to increase the alpha-tocopherol concentration in muscle.
-Alpha-tocopherol is an antioxidant and retards the conversion of reduced myoglobin and oxymyoglobin to metmyoglobin.
+Alpha-tocopherol is an antioxidant and retards the conversion of deoxymyoglobin and oxymyoglobin to metmyoglobin.

 Vacuum packages (polyvinylidene chloride-polyvinyl chloride); barrier to O2

 Review of Material — What the student should know:

 (1) What causes meat to have a particular color.

 (2) The role of bacteria in color development and maintenance.

 (3) The influence of oxygen on meat color.

 (4) The chemistry behind myoglobin and meat color.